 College to Graduate School (UNIV 421)

-This course is for juniors and seniors preparing for graduate or professional school and emphasizes developing strong application materials, effective testing and interviewing strategies, research and evaluation of graduate programs, and financial planning options.
+For juniors and seniors preparing for graduate or professional school.
+Emphasis is on developing strong application materials, effective testing and interviewing strategies, research and evaluation of graduate programs, and financial planning options.
 Online sections are available.

 "I learned everything I needed to know about preparing for graduate school."